mhweber/ICRW8_Geospatial_Workshop/README.md

 ## Getting Started

 ### R
-For working with R, you can use [RStudio](https://www.rstudio.com/).
-There are useful tips [here](https://solutions.posit.co/envs-pkgs/environments/r-installation/) on installing and managing R.  You'll need the following libraries installed:
+For working with R, you can use [RStudio](https://www.rstudio.com/) and you will need the following libraries installed:

 ```r
 library(remotes)